 - 1 free-range or organic egg

-- 80 grams (½ cup) currants, sultanas or raisins (or a mixture), and preferably preservative and vegetable oil free.
+- 80 g currants (½ cup) or sultanas or raisins (or a mixture) preferably preservative and vegetable oil free

-- Personally, I’m too lazy for crosses and they don’t improve the flavour at all.
-My recipe testers mum suggested cutting strips of apple for the crosses which are an idea I love (and it tastes better too).
+- 1 apple -julienne (personally, I’m too lazy for crosses as they don’t improve the flavour at all).
+My recipe testers mum suggested cutting strips of apple for the crosses which I absolutely love and it tastes better too.
 Your call!

 - Place your flour in a big bowl and make a well in the middle.

 - In a blender or food processor, mix your milk, sweetener, butter, egg, baking powder, bicarbonate of soda, acid, cinnamon, mixed spice and vanilla for about a minute until well combined and a little frothy (Thermomix melt your butter, 1 minute, temp 80, speed 4, then add the milk, sweetener, egg, rising agents, spices and mix 1 min, speed 5).